samirsdoshi/faceml/README.md

 The repo provides a docker image with necessary ML base models and code for face recognition, with easy to use command-line api.
 I trained the ML model using potrait images/faces of people from my family and then sorted out images containing anyone from family from your phone, camera, whatsapp groups etc, so that I can delete the remaining images from phone/camera without losing family pictures.

+The detection also tries with multiple margin% to include more of a face image and picks the one with highest confidence, to improve detection accuracy.
+I found that this helped quite a bit.

 ## Setup

 * Download docker from docker hub using